Group Life Insurance

 • the name of the person calling, telephone # and relationship to the Insured Person;

-• the Insured Person’s name, location, ID# 427E and the Policy# 1PX40;
+• the Insured Person’s name, location, ID and Policy Number

 • the condition of the Insured Person and the nature of the emergency;